jessezondervan/Global_OCpetro_Oxidation/README.md

 # Global_OCpetro_Oxidation

-This repository contains the code and data for the manuscript "Global CO2 release by rock organic carbon oxidation negates silicate weathering" by Jesse R. Zondervan, Robert G. Hilton, Fiona Clubb, Mathieu Dellinger, Tobias Roylands, Mateja Ogrič.
+This repository contains code for the manuscript "Global CO2 release by rock organic carbon oxidation negates silicate weathering" by Jesse R. Zondervan, Robert G. Hilton, Fiona Clubb, Mathieu Dellinger, Tobias Roylands, Mateja Ogrič.

-This repository contains the code only and a link to the python environment and data used to generate the final global OCpetro oxidation model.
+This Github repository contains code only and a link to the python environment and data used to generate the final global OCpetro oxidation model stored on Zenodo.
 In addition, for transparency it contains code used to generate the submodels of denudation and OCpetro stocks which are used as inputs for the OCpetro oxidation model.
 The outputs of these submodels are available on Zenodo as data inputs for the OCpetro oxidation model, which means there is no need to rerun this code when attempting to run the final model.

 The code was developed in a python environment detailed in anaconda-project.yml, with every recursive dependency down to the individual build in anaconda-project-locked.yml.
 The code file is "Glob_newmethod_parr_globalresidual.py" in this repository.